akshayjshah/blog/content/post/hakyll-and-bootstrap.md

 href="http://gohugo.io/" title="Hugo: A Fast & Modern Static Website
 Generator">Hugo</a>.
 {{< /update >}}
-I've run a few [Wordpress][] sites in the past, I've always found the software irritating to use.
-In particular, I *loathe* the composer--the rich text editor never works quite as I expect it to, and the <abbr class="initialism">HTML</abbr> editor mangles my markup without warning.
+In particular, I *loathe* the composer---the rich text editor never works quite as I expect it to, and the HTML editor mangles my markup without warning.
 The installation is dead simple, the theme support is fantastic, and I love [Matt Mullenweg's support of free software][gpl], but Wordpress just isn't for me.
 At the same time, I don't miss hand-coding entire sites; I've done that exactly